szu-niuma/Visual-RFT/README.md

 ### line 384, results save path
 with open(f'prediction_Qwen2_vl_2B_baseline.json', 'w') as json_file:
 ```
+The inference results will be saved in `JSON` format and later used for evaluation.

 For ***evaluation***, just run ```./coco_evaluation/evaluation.ipynb``` step by step.

 ### LVIS Evaluation